Healthy Recipes Blog

 2. Divide the crushed pork rinds into at least two portions.
 The more chicken pieces you dip in the coating, the soggier it becomes.
 Dividing it into two portions ensures you can dip the chicken into dry, crispy pork panko.

-3. I like to use paprika in this recipe, not just for its flavor but also because it adds gorgeous color to the chicken.
+3. I use paprika not just for its flavor but also because it adds gorgeous color to the chicken.

 4. Pork rinds are very salty, so I don't add any salt.
-If you wish, you could add ½ teaspoon of kosher salt to the pork rind mixture.
+However, if you wish, you can add ½ teaspoon of kosher salt to the pork rind mixture.

 Recipe FAQs